You know the rules for getting lean: more reps, take no rest periods, and eat less, right?

 See, shedding fat doesn’t require light weights done for infinite reps, or circuit workouts that take you to every corner of the gym.
 Instead, you should focus on plyometric training—including jumps and sprints—which is not only an effective way to boost your metabolism and your athleticism, but also the most fun you’ll have training for fat loss.

-Many elite athletes in various sports boast ripped physiques even if they do little or no weight training.
-The fast running and jumping they do in practices and games are part of the reason.
-Explosive movements (plyometrics) activate the body’s biggest muscle fibers and burn big-time calories.
+Many elite athletes boast ripped physiques even if they do little or no weight training, simply because they run fast and jump high in practices and games.
+Plyometrics, which are basically just explosive movements, activate the body’s biggest muscle fibers and burn big-time calories.
 They’re hard to recover from, too, so your body burns more calories between workouts trying to repair itself—a phenomenon known as excess postexercise oxygen consumption (EPOC).

 Perform the workout twice per week.
 You may do it immediately after your leg day in the gym but not before.
 Also, don’t perform it less than 48 hours after any squat or deadlift workout.